Rails Resources

 Prefix Verb URI Pattern Controller#Action

-You can’t generate the path using cat_path
+You can’t generate the path using dog_path

-because it is expecting an :id
+because it is expecting to be passed an :id

 .
-Any time a route helper needs a dynamic parameter, like :id
+Any time a route helper needs a dynamic parameter like :id

-will generate /cats/29
+will generate /dogs/29

 .